 1) Double Down On Recruiting Strategies That Work

-If you want to save money in 2020, one of the first things you can do is focus on recruiting strategies that work.
+If you want to save money on your HR budget in 2020, one of the first things you can do is focus on recruiting strategies that work.
 It’s so easy to get caught up in how things have always been done instead of honing your strategy.
 If you want your HR and recruiting budget to go further this year, you must focus on what’s working.

 Work through each of the ways you sourced candidates this past year.
 What gave you the most return on investment?
 Which strategies didn’t pan out?
 Which strategies do you need more time to implement?